e-Spirit/fsxa-pwa/docs/DevMode.md

 ### Data/Payload

 This tab shows you all of the data that is available in the scope of this component.
+The data is defined by the FirstSpirit Template used to describe the current section or layout.

 ![InfoboxData](../assets/documentation/DevMode/InfoboxData.png)